-‘Flop Or Flop’ Split: The Divorce Too Much For Christina And Tarek’s Daughter?
+‘Flop Or Flop’ Split: Is Divorce Too Much For Christina And Tarek’s Daughter?

 The Flip or Flop stars have assured media they have received nothing but support from friends and family members and that their son and daughter are transitioning well to their new life together.

 Do you think celebrity divorces are harder on children than divorces not involving celebrities?
 Do you find it heartbreaking that Christina and Tarek’s daughter want them to get back together?
-Share your thoughts with us on the Flip or Flop split in the comment’s section found down below.
+Share your thoughts with us on the Flip or Flop split in the comments section found down below.

 [Featured Image by Jerod Harris/Getty Images]